ekendra-nz/SleeStack-2/README.md

 ## To-do

-- ios not responding to 'goto'
+- ios not responding to 'goto' ???
-- remove localhost from turnstile widget

-- don't show captcha protected submit buttons until it returns success

 - put all DB calls in try/catch